jkibe/recipes/content/recipes/mochi/index.md

 subservice: Cakes
 ---

 The procedure for doing the mochi itself is somewhat specific to the Tiger SMJ-B18U machine.
 The water and rice amounts, or the timings might work in other machines.
-From experience, however, each machine tends to require a fit of finesse to get right.
+From experience, however, each machine tends to require a bit of finesse to get right.

 For true mochi --- made from pounding steamed rice, not using _mochiko_ flour --- you really do need a machine.
 I've tried making it in a stand mixer and the results were very underwhelming.
 And the _mochiko_ flour doesn't produce the same quality of mochi as pounding whole grains of rice.